RAPTOR-MSSTATE/WRIVA-Project-Datasets-and-Models/README.md

 #### **7. Perform Segmentation on New Images**
 - Load the trained model.
 - Set a confidence threshold for predictions.
-- Test on validation images to visualize segmentation results.
+- Test your model on validation images to visualize segmentation results.

 ---